miptsu/navi_dont_sleep/README.md

 # navi_dont_sleep
 Navi sleep prevention, see https://gitlab.freedesktop.org/drm/amd/issues/892#note_426367 .

 Need OpenCV library to be installed.
+Also OpenCL for Navi should be turned on and OpenCV should be compiled using OpenCL support (by default it should be, check instructions on OpenCV github).

+AMD OpenCL driver and instructions are available on AMD site.
+You can check opencl info using `clinfo` command from command line.

 Compile: